 Voice Searches Use Natural Language

 Another difference between text searches and voice searches is the language most commonly used.
-For example, if someone is searching for guitars in their area, it used to be they would perform a search such as “Sacramento guitars” and look for what they wanted.
+For example, if someone is searching for guitars in their area, they would perform a search such as “Sacramento guitars” and look for what they wanted.
 However, this was never a natural way of speaking and felt awkward to most people.
 With the advent of voice search, the language of searches has improved greatly.
 Today, people can search for specific answers.
-They can ask where a business is, when it opens, who owns the business, what types of items, in this case guitars, the store sells, and even how long the business has been around.
+They can ask where a business is, when it opens, who owns the business, what types of items the store sells, and even how long the business has been around.
 These searches allow for a greater range when setting up the content for each website.